MJRichardson/TypeSql/Readme.md

 	}

+Accessing your data then looks like:

+	IEnumerable<TurtlesByColorResult> redTurtles = new TurtlesByColor("turtlesDb").Execute("Red");

 ##Availability
 Currently, TypeSQL is available in C# flavor only.
 Hopefully, we will be coming soon to a language near you.

 ##Usage
-Currently, the only supported method for using TypeSql is via a VisualStudio extension in Visual Studio 2010 or Visual Studio 2012.
+Currently, the supported method for using TypeSql is via a VisualStudio extension in Visual Studio 2010 or Visual Studio 2012.

 ###Installation
 - Install the [TypeSql Visual Studio extension](http://visualstudiogallery.msdn.microsoft.com/4e2dbc67-a429-4120-b56f-3a93a1003905).
 This can be done via Tools -> Extensions and Updates in Visual Studio.